jadob/jadob/README.md

 # jadob/jadob

-## DISCLAIMER

-There is no production-ready version at this time.
-Use at your own risk.

 ## Introduction

 Jadob is a PHP7 application framework, based on Symfony and Zend Framework components.
 It comes with the most important stuff needed to start developing your PHP project.
-Jadob uses Twig for templating and Doctrine ORM for SQL databases support.
+Jadob uses Twig for templating and Doctrine ORM/DBAL/ODM for SQL and MongoDB databases support.

+## Requirements

+- PHP 7.3 or higher

 ## Tests